Obamacare vs Trumpcare: Will Trump be Able to Repeal the ACA?

 Polls conducted when the Trumpcare plan was initially released showed that Americans heavily favored the ACA, despite rising premiums.
 This is arguably why Trumpcare has failed to become the law of the land.

-Something about insurers having more freedom to set prices, Medicaid being frozen, and the cancellation of the employer mandate for corporations must have rubbed people wrong.
+Something about health insurance companies having more freedom to set prices, Medicaid being frozen, and the cancellation of the employer mandate for corporations must have rubbed people wrong.
 Because no matter how Trump tries to frame it, his plan can’t seem to get enough traction.
 The bottom line is that it would benefit wealthy individuals and corporations, while leaving more than 22 million people without healthcare.